The IRS Has Released New Crypto Tax Guidance

 Finally: New crypto tax guidance from the IRS

-In a new FAQ, the IRS has supplied new answers regarding cryptocurrency tax treatment as well as reminders of their current policy, such as that all gain or loss from sales of cryptocurrency need to be reported, including crypto to crypto trades.
+In its current FAQ, the IRS supplies answers regarding cryptocurrency tax treatment and reminders of its current policy, such as that all gains or losses from cryptocurrency sales need to be reported, including crypto-to-crypto trades.

-The IRS has also included answers for how to calculate gain/loss and cost basis — all processes that software for cryptocurrency tax handles automatically.
+The IRS also includes answers for calculating gain/loss and cost basis — all processes that software for cryptocurrency tax handles automatically.

 How to handle hard forks and airdrops